1935 and The Farm -- Sky Harbor's Early Years and Memories

 In our next article, what is known in aviation as the beginning of the modern era comes to Sky Harbor.
 Learn more about that growth and development that has taken place at Sky Harbor from a small facility to one of the busiest airports in the nation.

-Above and to the right, watch a video of Doug Carr describing a unique memory from Sky Harbor's past – the "Hay-Lift of 1949."
+Watch a video of Doug Carr describing a unique memory from Sky Harbor's past – the "Hay-Lift of 1949."

 **Information taken from Phoenix Sky Harbor International Airport the First 50 Years – Research from Pamela Jones as well as interviews with Doug Carr and Arv Schultz.